kjpeterson9630/render-23/making-design-systems/notes, flynn.md

  - Interface Inventory, by Brad Frost?
  - Crafting Strategy, Henry Mintzberg
  - Brad Frost and Dan Mall youtube video; 2 hours of "hot potato" devsign.
+ - cssStats.com, a tool to analyze the CSS your website loads
+ - Evergreen, a tool to track adoption rate for a design system.
+ - Measuring Design System Success, Nathan Curtis?
+ - Change by Design, Tim Brown
+ - How to make sense of any mess, Abby Covert
+ - Interviewing Users, by Steve...portavale?
+ - Drive, by Daniel Pink
+ - Design Systems Slack Channel
+ - DesignSystem.university/templates
+    - icons for portraying design systems
+    - pitch deck for design systems
+    - RenderATL2023 is a code that will give you access to this course at DSU

 We'll get an online version of the content after the talk?
 So, these notes won't be the only thing.